 Let's look at each of these in more detail.

 Having someone come to your home and put on an elaborate demonstration--the Saladmaster representative actually cooks dinner for you and your family, plus invited friends--is a great way to create a sense of obligation in a potential buyer.

-It's awkward to say "no thanks, I'm not interested" to someone who's gone to all this trouble to demonstrate their product; cooking for a group, or even just a family of four, is a lot of work.
+It's awkward to say "no thanks, I'm not interested" to someone who's gone to all this trouble to demonstrate their product; cooking for a group is a lot of work.

 The salesperson will also create some sense of urgency by offering a temporary deal. ("This price is only available tonight...")
-If you believe them, you will want to buy the product--and, you will believe you're getting a fantastic deal.
+If you believe them, you will want to buy the product--you might even believe you're getting a fantastic deal.

-Related to the high pressure sales technique is the emotional appeal of the direct sales method.
-These reps are masterful at pulling at people's heartstrings, and/or invoking fear of what could happen if they don't buy the product.
+Related to the high pressure sales technique is the emotional appeal of direct sales.
+These reps are masterful at manipulating people's emotions, in particular invoking fear of what could happen if you don't buy the product.

 If a salesperson can get a potential buyer bought in emotionally, they don't have to worry as much about the logical side of their brain putting the brakes on the sale.
-It's a method as old as selling itself, and the isolated, high-pressure tactics of direct selling makes it easy.
+It's a method as old as selling itself, and the isolated, high-pressure tactics of direct selling is an effective way to do this.

 Impossible to Compare to Other Brands